 David, current owner of Tom Mitts Christmas Trees, acquired the business in the summer of 2017 after Tom Mitts passed away unexpectedly after heart surgery.
 David has been working for Tom at the tree lots since the young age of 8.
 David’s fathers, Jim, also worked at the tree lot when Don owned the lot, see below.
 David is currently working as a full time Firefighter/Paramedic in NKY.
-David is happily married to his wife Emily and a proud father to 5 Daughters and 1 Son.
+David is happily married to his wife Emily and a proud father to 5 Daughters with one on the way and 1 Son.
 David is continuing the tree lot tradition as Tom Mitts Christmas Tress at the Newport location with the help of long time employee Andy.
 Andy and his wife Starr have been working the lot for several years and have now allowed for their children to help on the lot.
 Please enjoy the entire history below and be sure to visit David and Andy on the lot.

 Erlanger Tree Lot History 1967 - 1997.
 Don Breeden, who was like a stepfather to me, began selling Christmas Trees in Erlanger in the late 1960s.
 The first Erlanger location was in a vacant lot next to the Colonial Cottage Restaurant on Dixie Highway .
 This lot became the Kenton County Library and is currently a Carpetland store.
 In 1977 we moved across the street to the Erlanger Town Center (AKA Van Leunens) and remained there 20 years until the Bank of Kentucky was built.
 For a few years we were in the middle of the lot until Gold’s Gym opened (now Urban Active).
 Our last location at the Erlanger Town Center was at the Putt Putt Golf Course, from 2001 -2006.
 At the last minute we were told we could not set up in 2007 at the Putt Putt due to franchise agreements with Putt Putt Inc. In short, the franchisee must have as much dedicated Putt Putt only parking as there is Putt Putt golf course space - even when it closed for the season.
 Given the size of the lot we just could not fit in.
 Additionally due to the growth of the Erlanger Town Center there simply was no longer room for us there where we had been for 30 years.
 Fortunately, at the last minute, because of the kindness of the Gillespies’ property owner we were able to find a temporary space that year on Dixie Highway.
 However during the final days of the 2007 season we were notified by Erlanger zoning that we could no longer sell trees on Dixie Highway.
 The reason for the move from Erlanger was due to a zoning change that barred Christmas trees sales on Dixie Highway.
 Unable to find a lot in the zoned area of Erlanger, we moved after 40 years in the area.